utsusemi82/utsusemi82/README.md

 ## Hi, I’m @utsusemi82 👋

 I am currently a CS student in University of Malaya.
-I'm interested in Data Science and also UI/UX.
+I'm interested to Data Science and also UI/UX.